sharkwouter/vaporos-brewmaster/README.md

 BPM
 - Kodi, a media player which offers a great experience on a TV with a controller (you can add it as a library shortcut from the setting)
-- VaporOS binds Xbox 360, offers controller binds on Xbox 360 controllers for making screenshots(LS+RS), recording(LB+RB+A to start/stop recording), displaying fps(LB+RB+X) and restarting Steam(LB+RB+Home).
-This might work for other controllers as well, but that will need more testing.
-Recordings will be saved to the Videos directory in home directory of the steam user, screenshots are saved to Pictures.

 Desktop
 - VLC, a media player